-- 52. Q. WHAT AMOUNT SHOULD BE REQUESTED FOR REIMBURSEMENT IF THE ASSESSOR HAS PRORATED THE BENEFIT DUE UNDER SECTION 12-170aa? - A. The Assessor should request reimbursement of the amount of benefit due the claimant as of October 1st.
+- 59. Q. WHAT AMOUNT SHOULD BE REQUESTED FOR REIMBURSEMENT ON THE M-35B IF THE ASSESSOR HAS PRORATED THE BENEFIT DUE UNDER SECTION 12-170aa? - A. The Assessor should request reimbursement of the amount of benefit due the claimant as of October 1st.
 DO NOT REQUEST REIMBURSEMENT IN THE PRO-RATED AMOUNT.
-The reduction is handled on the Pro-rate Form M-35P. - 53.
-Q. WHEN DOES THE STATE REIMBURSE TOWNS AND CITIES UNDER THE OWNERS' PROGRAM? - A. Section 12-170aa provides that towns are reimbursed by December 31st each year. - 54.
+The reduction is handled on the Pro-rate Form M-35P. - 60.
+Q. WHEN MUST THE ASSESSOR FILE CLAIM FORM M-35P REDUCTIONS TO HOMEOWNERS REIMBURSEMENT. - A. Claim form M-35P Reductions to Homeowners Reimbursement must be filed on or before October 1st. - 61.
+Q. WHEN DOES THE STATE REIMBURSE TOWNS AND CITIES UNDER THE OWNERS' PROGRAM? - A. Section 12-170aa provides that towns are reimbursed by December 31st each year. - 62.
 Q. WHAT IS THE PENALTY TO THE MUNICIPALITY FOR LATE AND/OR INCOMPLETE FILING? - A. Two hundred fifty dollars (\$250.00).
-(See Question 49) - 55.
-Q. WHAT PROOF MUST BE SUBMITTED FOR THE TOTALLY DISABLED? - A. The proof must indicate that the person was eligible to receive permanent total disability benefits for the year for which claim is made.
+(See Question 56) - 63.Q.
+WHAT PROOF MUST BE SUBMITTED BY THOSE APPLYING AS TOTALLY DISABLED? - A. The proof must indicate that the person was eligible to receive permanent total disability benefits from Social Security for the year for which claim is made.
 It should include the benefit amount paid.
-An SSA-1099, a TPQY, or a current (within the last 3 years) SSA award letter are acceptable proofs.
+An SSA-1099, a TPQY, a current (within the last 3 years) SSA award letter or a Benefit Verification Letter are acceptable proofs.

 A person applying for the Owners' disability benefit must be under 65 and eligible for Social Security Disability.
 He/she may apply under another government related disability program if he/she has not been engaged in employment covered by Social Security.
 Section 12-170aa(b).
-(See also Question 3.)